 John Eade, President, Argus Research Jasper Hellweg, Security Analyst

 Table 1 features the Argus Top 20 Promising Potential IPO candidates.
 This list has been selected from companies that have already filed S-1s with the SEC.
-It is based on factors that Argus believes are important for success in an IPO, including sales and earnings growth, a clean balance sheet, brand names, attractive industries, and strong management/ownership.
+It is based on factors that Argus believes are important for success in an IPO, including sales and earnings growth, a clean balance sheet, brand names, attractive industries, and experienced management/ownership.

 Table 2 is our Top 20 intriguing venture-backed private companies, including Unicorns.
 This list includes companies in emerging industries such as cybersecurity and Big Data analytics, as well as companies whose investors include well-known groups such as Kleiner Perkins and Andreessen Horowitz.

 Source: www.sharespost.com; cbinsights.com; The Billion Dollar Start-up Club; www.techcrunch.com; www.crunchbase.com; www.wsj.com; www.bloomberg.com; www. fool.com; www.pitchbook.com; Argus Research.